BKlemm/spring-boot-modules/README.md

-# Spring Boot Pm2 Starter
+# Spring Boot Module Collection

+This module contains the modules:

-This module is a spring boot custom starter for pm2 node.js Process Manager
+* **spring-boot-pm2-starter** : is a spring boot custom starter for pm2 node.js Process Manager